makman568/algofun/pq/falcon_envelopes.md

 exceed 100 GB/day per relay.

 **Predicted Volume:**
-Based on source code analysis and tiered stake distribution with binomial variance, we mathematically derive **115-157 distinct envelopes per round** (steady-state bandwidth accounting for concurrent message flows).
+Using the November 21, 2025 stake distribution (`algorand-consensus.csv`) and the Poisson model from `consensus_message_volume.md`, we now derive **~715-1,030 distinct envelopes per round** during steady-state operation.
+This range matches the instrumented telemetry (≈300 soft + 150 cert votes per round, with next votes still to be logged) once pipelined next votes are included.

 ### 9.2.2 Two Perspectives on Message Counting

-**Protocol-centric count (65-97 messages):** Messages "belonging" to round r
+**Protocol-centric count (~385-560 messages):** Messages "belonging" to round r
-- Proposals: ~10-12 messages
+- Proposals: ~5-12 messages
-- Soft votes: ~35-50 messages (threshold 2,267 weight)
+- Soft votes: ~260-360 messages (probability sum `1 - e^{-s×2,990}` over all online accounts)
-- Cert votes: ~20-35 messages (threshold 1,112 weight)
+- Cert votes: ~120-190 messages (same model with committee size 1,500)
-- **Subtotal: ~65-97 messages** (core consensus for round r)
+- **Subtotal: ~385-560 messages** (core consensus for round r)

-**Steady-state bandwidth count (115-157 messages):** Concurrent traffic during round r
+**Steady-state bandwidth count (~715-1,030 messages):** Concurrent traffic during round r
-- Core consensus (above): ~65-97 messages
+- Core consensus (above): ~385-560 messages
-- Next votes (pipelined): ~50-60 messages (threshold 3,838 weight for round r+1, includes middle-tier accounts)
+- Next votes (pipelined): ~330-470 messages (committee size 5,000 applied to same stake data)
-- **Total: ~115-157 messages** (what relays actually transmit)
+- **Total: ~715-1,030 messages** (what relays actually transmit)

-**For Falcon Envelope bandwidth calculations, we use 115-157** because:
+**For Falcon Envelope bandwidth calculations, we use ~720-1,030** because:
-1. Next votes for round r+1 begin emission during round r (see agreement/player.go)
+1. Next votes for round r+1 are emitted during round r (see `agreement/player.go` `stepNext` transitions).
-2. These messages consume relay bandwidth concurrently with round r's cert votes
+2. These messages share the same gossip links and therefore consume bandwidth concurrently with round r's soft/cert votes.
-3. Relay operators must budget for peak concurrent load, not just per-round protocol messages
+3. Relay operators must provision for the live gossip load, not just the trimmed certificate bundles.

 **Why Predicted ≪ Theoretical:**

 1. **Threshold-based termination:** Each phase stops when weight threshold reached
-2. **Tiered stake concentration:**
-   - Top 5 operators (Tier A): 32% of stake
-   - Top 40 operators: 75% of stake
-   - This enables thresholds to be reached with 40-50 votes instead of thousands
-3. **Binomial variance bounds:** Vote weights vary with σ ≈ √(expected_weight), adding ~5-15% to counts
-4. **Gossip deduplication:** Redundant messages filtered before propagation
+2. **Observed stake distribution:** While the top 40 accounts hold ~79% of stake, hundreds of mid-tier accounts (0.01%-0.5%) still have a high probability of emitting at least one vote per step.
+3. **Gossip deduplication:** Agreement-layer filters drop duplicates and stale votes, so counts represent unique, fresh messages.
-5. **Fast finalization:** 2.85s block time limits vote accumulation window
+4. **Fast finalization:** 2.85s block time limits how long each phase accumulates votes before termination.
+5. **Minimal bundles:** Certificates still contain only the minimum high-weight votes required to prove quorum, even though many more votes were gossiped in the background.

 **Our Bandwidth Model:**
-Our calculations (See Appendix A) utilize **115-157 envelopes per round** to account for pipelining overlap.
-This reflects realistic steady-state bandwidth requirements for relay infrastructure, including the contribution of middle-tier stake holders (0.1%-0.5%) to NextVote thresholds.
+All downstream calculations (Appendix A) therefore use **~720-1,030 envelopes per round**, aligning the Falcon-envelope budget with the empirical data set.

 ## 9.3 Rounds per Day